MariwanJ/Design456/README.md

 **Important Note:** **WIP!!!** Please feel free to suggest, contribute, join, help, debug etc...
 I am new to both Python and FreeCAD Python.
 My background is in cplusplus, c, Assembly, and other languages.
 I hope you find this workbench useful.

 ### Aim
-FreeCAD primarily utilizes a parameteric modeling paradigm.
+FreeCAD primarily utilizes a parametric modeling paradigm.
 This workbench will work to develop a 'direct modeling' approach.
 This approach is more common in popular CAD solutions.
 For example, clicking on a face and being able to extrude by moving the mouse, instead of specifying a the distance by entering a number in to a text field.

 ### Usage